-The international graduate admissions procedure is open to applicants having completed their university educationin an institution outside of France and having obtained any of the following:
+The international graduate admissions procedure is open to applicants having completed their university education in a non-French university and having obtained any of the following:

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.